hugoalvarado/hugoalvarado.net/vuepress/cv.md

 ## Currently

-I'm an Engineering Manager at [BriteCore](http://www.britecore.com/) where I help write next generation insurance software in the cloud with python, vue and aws.
+I'm an Engineering Manager at [Regis](https://www.regiscorp.com/) where I help ensure thousands of franchisees are able to run profitable businesses by solving technical problems using Python and AWS.

 ## Technical skills